Higher-order heat equation and the Gelfand-Dickey hierarchy: Hadamard's coefficients and the Gelfand-Dickey hierarchy

-The proof of \thref{th4.2} shows that on the diagonal $y=x$, the values of the Hadamard's coefficients differer by constant factors from the coefficients $\om_n(x,x)$.
+The proof of \thref{th4.2} shows that the values of Hadamard's coefficients on the diagonal $y=x$ differ by constant factors from the coefficients $\om_n(x,x)$.
 More precisely, from \eqref{4.11} and \eqref{4.13} we see that the following relation holds

-Using the last formula, it is not difficult to see that the values of the Hadamard's coefficients on the diagonal also provide first integrals of the hierarchy \eqref{5.1}. \begin{Theorem} We have
+Using the last formula, it is not difficult to see that the values of Hadamard's coefficients on the diagonal also provide first integrals of the hierarchy \eqref{5.1}. \begin{Theorem} We have

 Therefore, the functionals

 are first integrals of all equations of the Gelfand-Dickey hierarchy \eqref{5.1}. \end{Theorem}

 \begin{proof} From \eqref{4.2} and \eqref{4.4} it follows that for $m\in\Nset$ we have